Necronomicon Tarot (Tyson)

 Wandering through the deck - truly so, as each card is a rediscovery of tales and terrors from my teenage years - I encountered beautiful and horrific imagery, tied back to Tarot symbology, linking it with the Cthulhu Mythos and the powers of the Old Ones.
 Entertaining food for thought indeed.
 Each of the four suits of the Minor Arcana tells a tale of the consequences of humans encountering and mingling with demons and powers beyond their comprehension or ability to control, as frightening now as it was back then, but nevertheless thrilling and enthralling.
 A journey well worth travelling on.

 As always, some cards stand out more than others to me.
 The Hermit is as frightening now as my childhood tremblings were then, and Bast is as enticing as she was meant to be millenia ago to the ancient Egyptians.
-But the card that stands out the most to me is the Ace of Swords - a screaming face with glowing, fiery eyes that pierce through everything else in your soul!
+But the card that stands out the most to me is the Ace of Swords - a screaming face with glowing, fiery eyes that pierce through everything else right into your soul!
 A truly awesome card.
+Oh - the Madness in those eyes!

 Details of the Deck: